collective/collective.documentgenerator/docs/README.rst

 * doc, docx, xls, xlsx formats
 * pdf, csv, rtf

-Helper methods are available to be used in templates.

 You can use a demo profile to easily test the product.

 Usage